18F/Head_Start_TTA_RFQ/README.md

 ### How to respond

 The purpose of posting this draft of the RFQ is to solicit feedback from any interested parties, including vendors of software development services.
 Feedback should be submitted in the following ways:
-  1. Submit a response to this [Google form *LINK NEEDED*](#need-to-add-here) and
+  1. Submit a response to this [Google form](ttps://forms.gle/k5cLj3hAgTaGuTPQ8) and
   2. Changes proposed as [pull requests](https://github.com/18F/Head_Start_Draft_RFQ/pulls) or by [opening a new issue](https://github.com/18F/Head_Start_Draft_RFQ/issues).

-Responses are due by 12pm ET on XXXX XX, 2020.
+Responses are due by 12pm ET on March 9, 2020.

 Note that we are *not* seeking proposals at this time.